 ForrestBrown’s strong technical expertise means that they can maximise the value of your R&D claim, while ensuring the claim is robust and uses a rigorous methodology.
 ForrestBrown has a strong reputation with HMRC and has won numerous awards for their work.

-Contact Lisa-Marie Smith at ForrestBrown, stating that you are a DBA member, for an initial discussion to see if you are eligible.
+Contact Eleanor Singh at the DBA, who can set up an initial discussion with ForrestBrown to see if you are eligible.